KeeevinW/Student-Management-Website/README.md

 ## Description

 This project is a student management website developed during my internship at ICBC Guangxi, Financial Technology Department, mentored by Mr. Wu.
-It serves as a practical exercise in building web applications using the Java Spring Boot framework, as well as programming skills such as implementing multi-table queries and handling exceptions.
+It serves as a practical exercise in building web applications using the Java Spring Boot framework, and developing programming skills such as implementing multi-table queries and handling exceptions.

 ### Technologies Included